Breaking GUT Groups in F-Theory

 In this section we discuss some constraints on $F$-theory models due to observational constraints on proton decay\footnote{For recent reviews of some of the issues in proton decay, see eg. \cite{Nath:2006ut,Raby:2002wc}.}.
 We will denote the ${\overline{\bf 5\!}\,}$ modes consisting of $(L,d^c)$ by ${\overline{\bf 5\!}\,}_m$ ($m$ for `matter) and the ${\overline{\bf 5\!}\,}$ mode consisting of $(H_d,T_d)$ by ${\overline{\bf 5\!}\,}_h$.
 Of course we should engineer our model so that after breaking the GUT group there are no massless colour triplets.
 Massless chiral matter is assumed to live on 7-brane intersections rather than in the bulk of the 7-brane.
-Although we will not discuss it in detail, it is not hard to see that it is difficult to prevent fast proton decay otherwise.
+Some issues in models with bulk matter have been clarified recently and can now also be discussed \cite{Donagi:2011jy,DW6}.